apache/ignite-3/modules/core/src/main/java/org/apache/ignite/internal/manager/RECOVERY.md

 **Local state** is a state of components, started tables, schemas, persistent and in-memory storages, partitions, RAFT groups, etc. on a given node.
 It also includes a projection of distributed cluster configuration.

-**Local state recovery** is changing local state in a way that every component on the node has its state configured and updated accordingly to cluster-wide configuration, topology, stored data, etc. and all the events that change this state and had already happened in the cluster to the moment in which the node tried to join the cluster.
+**Local state recovery** is changing local state in a way that every component on the node has its state configured and updated accordingly to cluster-wide configuration, topology, stored data, etc.

 **Vault** is a local storage of node configuration and a projection of cluster configuration.
 Vault has no log of historical changes.
 See [Vault](../../../../../../../../../vault/README.md).